emlun/yubico-terraria/README.md

 Quest log
 ===

-The brave heroes Mellancore, asdf and emlun set out to kick ass and claim shiny things.
+The brave heroes Mellancore, asd and emlun set out to kick ass and claim shiny things.